Pustule Acne: What Causes Those Pesky Acne on Your Face

 Isotretinoin

-Only available with a prescription, doctors use this to treat severe cases of pustule acne.
-This drug should not be used during pregnancy.
+Only available with a prescription, doctors use this to treat severe cases of pustule acne. it should not be used during pregnancy.

 When to See Your Doctor